Legal and regulatory information

 Strange & Butler UK LLP (“Strange & Butler UK”) is a limited liability partnership registered in England and Wales with registered number OC423551.
 A list of names of the members is available for inspection at Strange & Butler UK’s registered address at 1 Gray’s Inn Square, London, United Kingdom, WC1R 5AA.
 The word “partner” is used to refer to a member of Strange & Butler UK or an employee or consultant with equivalent standing and qualifications.

 Strange & Butler UK is authorised and regulated by the Solicitors Regulation Authority of England and Wales (“SRA”) with the SRA number 652127.
-The SRA Handbook 2011 sets out our professional and ethical rules and obligations, including the SRA Code of Conduct and SRA Accounts Rules, and can be viewed at www.sra.org.uk.
+The SRA Standards and Regulations 2019 set out our professional and ethical rules and obligations, including the SRA Codes of Conduct and SRA Accounts Rules, and can be viewed at www.sra.org.uk.

 Information for our clients